 When you do decide to close one or more accounts, there are a few considerations to take into account in order to have the best effect on your credit card.
 First, think about closing your newest accounts.
 That way, your overall age of credit won’t take a big dip when the card comes off in ten years.

 If you tend to carry balances on your credit cards, you can also close the card with the highest interest rates.
-Of course, you’ll need to pay off the card in full before you close the account.
+Of course, you’ll need to pay off the card in full before closing it.

-In the event you do have a balance, you could try transferring it to a low-interest card or even a card with a 0% introductory rate.
+In the event you do have a balance, you could try doing a balance transfer to a low-interest card or even a card with a 0% introductory rate.
 Just be sure you can pay off the balance before the introductory period ends, otherwise, you could potentially end up paying an even higher interest rate than before.